 - The Ren & Stimpy Show: "I Was a Teenage Stimpy" ends with the fully-adult Stimpy inexplicably becoming a Flying Brick superhero and flying off into the sunset... except that he really does fly into the sun and is burned up during the Iris Out.

 - Usually, Ricochet Rabbit will ricochet like a bullet into the sunset.
 His deputy Droopalong Coyote would try to do the same, only to crash into the sunset, shattering it to pieces.

 - The end of Rocky and Bullwinkle boxtop story arc shows the title duo ride off the sunset being heroes.

 - Parodied in The Simpsons when Bart helped a retired TV cowboy become a real hero.
 He rides back into his house then comes out and discards a sack of garbage.

-- That the Lone Ranger keeps doing this annoys the citizens in Thank You Masked Man, as he takes off before they can properly thank and reward him for his heroics around town.
+- That the Lone Ranger keeps doing this annoys the citizens in Thank You Mask Man, as he takes off before they can properly thank and reward him for his heroics around town.

 - Because Lindsay is eliminated in "That's Off the Chain!" for losing the challenge rather than being voted off during the evening campfire ceremony, she leaves the island a little earlier in the day than the other contestants do.
 As the Boat of Losers with her on board sets sail, the sun sets before it.